Consensys/ethereum-developer-tools-list/README.md

 * [InfStones BlockWatch](https://infstones.com/block_watch) - Set up alarms to monitor node status for resource utilization.
 Incorporate notifications for SMS, Slack, phone calls, and emails.
 * [Blocktorch](https://blocktorch.xyz) - An obvservability platform for the decentralized stack.
 Get the big picture of all your smart contracts at a glance.
 Browse through logs across chains and across contracts fast.
 Set Service Level Objectives to see and get notified about anomalies.
 * [Ethereum-datafarm](https://github.com/Nerolation/ethereum-datafarm) - Easy-to-use console app for parsing historical event data without requiring an archive node.
 Ethereum-datafarm uses the Etherscan API to parse event data from specified contracts and store it in CSV format.
+* [Sidekik](https://sidekik.xyz) - Debug, test, and grok smart contracts with a visual UI that lets you interact with local or deployed EVM-based smart contracts.
+Easily monitor and browse local chain transactions, decode function calls, and prepare input payloads so you can test your code.

 ### Other Miscellaneous Tools
 * [aragonPM](https://hack.aragon.org/docs/apm-intro.html) - a decentralized package manager powered by aragonOS and Ethereum. aragonPM enables decentralized governance over package upgrades, removing centralized points of failure.